-We previously reported that we conducted an extensive freedom-to-operate, or FTO, analysis of the then current patent landscape with respect to our lead product candidate, and based on that analysis, that we believe that we have FTO for our lead TIL product candidate.
-Because patent applications do not publish for 18 months, and because the claims of patent families can change over time, no FTO analysis can be considered exhaustive.
-We are undertaking additional FTO analyses of our manufacturing processes, our lead TIL products, and contemplated future processes and products.
-However, the area of patent and other intellectual property rights in biotechnology remains an evolving area with many risks and uncertainties.
-As such, we expect our FTO analyses will be ongoing.
+We have conducted an extensive freedom-to-operate, or FTO, analyses of the patent landscape with respect to our lead product candidates.
+Although we continue to undertake FTO analyses of our manufacturing processes, our lead TIL products, and contemplated future processes and products, because patent applications do not publish for 18 months, and because the claims of patent applications can change over time, no FTO analysis can be considered exhaustive.
+Furthermore, patent and other intellectual property rights in biotechnology remains an evolving area with many risks and uncertainties.
+As such, we may not be able to ensure that we can market our product candidates without conflict with the rights of others.